MQM-P seeks recovery of 150 missing workers

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Muttahida Qaumi Movement-Pakistan convener and federal minister for IT and telecommunication Dr Khalid Maqbool Siddiqui has once again asked the state for the recovery of “over 150” missing workers of the party.
+KARACHI: Muttahida Qaumi Movement-Pakistan (MQM-P) Convener and Federal Minister for IT and Telecommunication Dr Khalid Maqbool Siddiqui has once again asked the state for the recovery of “over 150” missing workers of the party.

 Terming the arrests of workers oppression, Siddiqui said that this “unjust treatment” should stop now.